simonneutert/simonneutert.github.io/src/_posts/2024/2024-11-13-bare-metal-ruby-hosting-caddy-puma-systemd.md

 layout: post
 ---

-For the past years I've been using [traefik](https://traefik.io) as a reverse proxy.
-It was configured tapping the docker socket and routing requests to the appropriate container using docker labels.
+For years, I've been using [traefik](https://traefik.io) as a reverse proxy.
+It was configured to tap into the docker socket and route requests to appropriate containers using docker labels.

-It's been working great, but I've been wanting to try something new.
+While this setup has served me well, I was ready to explore something new.

-I've been reading a lot of good things about [Caddy](https://caddyserver.com) and I wanted to give it a try.
-DHH left the cloud loudly, so I thought, why not use Caddy and Puma to host my Roda app on a "bare metal server" (a VPS with ARM)?
+I'd been hearing great things about [Caddy](https://caddyserver.com) and wanted to give it a try.
+Inspired by DHH's notable departure from cloud services, I decided to host my Roda app on "bare metal" (specifically, a VPS with ARM) using Caddy and Puma.

 ## Preparing debian for ruby